SergeyTsalkov/brooce/README.md

 * **Cron Jobs** -- Schedule tasks to run on a schedule.
 * **Suicide Mode** -- Instruct brooce to run a shell command after it's been idle for a pre-set period.
 Perfect for having unneeded EC2 workers terminate themselves.

+## Learn Redis First
+Redis can be accessed from any programming language, but how to do it for each one is beyond the scope of this documentation.
+All of our examples will use the redis-cli shell commands, and it's up to you to substitute the equavalents in your language of choice!

 ## Quick Start
 We have a tutorial that'll get you set up and run your first job.